Ensuring young women believe in themselves has to be a collective effort.

 Written by Olivia Fuller – Business Development Officer

-On Monday 8th March, in celebration of International Woman’s Day, Inspire held a virtual event – ‘Back Yourself’ to support young women living in Hackney who are not in education or training, on their career journeys.
-We were joined by inspiring professional women from a range of industries, who took part in a mixture of talks, activities, panel discussion and a Q&A. One of the main reoccurring challenges for many young women we work with is that they lack the confidence to pursue their dreams.
+On Monday 8th March, in celebration of International Woman’s Day, Inspire held a virtual event – ‘Back Yourself’ – to support young women living in Hackney who are not in education or training, on their career journeys.
+We were joined by inspiring professional women from a range of industries, who took part in a mixture of talks, activities, a panel discussion and a Q&A. One of the main reoccurring challenges for many young women we work with is that they lack the confidence to pursue their dreams.
 ‘Back Yourself’ encouraged practical ways to build confidence, whilst helping participants to learn how to navigate the world of work in 2021.
 The event was a true success and we hope to continue with efforts like these in the future.

 But that same week, news hit about the murder of Sarah Everard, sandwiched with surrounding protests and discussions regarding the continuous prevalence of violence against women and girls.